Locally Prominent Semantic Features

 The method can include determining the landmarks that face the direction of travel.
 For example, the computer can determine that the landmarks that face the direction of travel (e.g., the landmarks that are visible from in front of the vantage point) are more visible than the landmarks that do not face the direction of travel (e.g., the landmarks that are not visible from in front of the vantage point).
 The tree object is more visible than the park bench object that does not face the direction of travel of the vantage point.

-Determining the landmarks that face the direction of travel can determine each from the vantage point associated with the location.
+Determining the locally prominent landmarks that face the direction of travel can determine each from the vantage point associated with the location.

 The method can include determining the visibility based at least in part on a mode of transportation associated with the vantage point.
 For example, the computer can determine that the visibility from an open-top vehicle (e.g., a convertible automobile or the top of an open-air tour bus) is greater than the inside of an enclosed vehicle (e.g., an automobile with a permanent roof).